lupyuen/lupyuen.github.io/src/expander.md

 Which says that our NuttX Driver for [__CST816S Touch Panel__](https://lupyuen.github.io/articles/touch) has called GPIO Expander to configure GPIO 9 for __Falling Edge Trigger__.
 (High to Low)

-And the driver has called GPIO Expander to attach an __Interrupt Handler Callback__ for GPIO 9.
+And the driver has called GPIO Expander to attach an __Interrupt Callback__ for GPIO 9.

 In the NuttX Shell, enter this command to start the [__LVGL Test App__](https://github.com/lupyuen/lvgltest-nuttx)...